jjh13/box-splines/README.md

     return 0;
 }
 ```
-This isn't the prettiest code, but it should work, and it should bequite fast on
+This isn't the prettiest code, but it should work, and it should be quite fast on
 modern CPUs.